• 10 Things That Make It Easy To Eat Well

 I used to hate vegetables.

-Now, on most days, you can find me making a complete mess in the kitchen, lifting something heavy, or tending to my chickens.
+Now, on most days, you can find me homeschooling our son, making a complete mess in the kitchen, lifting something heavy, or tending to my chickens.

 Rooted In Nature is about living a life closer to the ways that people lived a hundred years ago.
 Eating foods as they exist in nature.
 Moving functionally.
 Digging in the dirt, growing food, and taking control of where your food comes from, in a world where we control so little.